Galene (crab): Fossil record

 Fossils of Galene are found in marine strata from the Langhian to Quaternary (age range: from 15.97 to 0.012 million years ago.).
 Fossils are known from Iran, Malaysia, New Zealand and Taiwan.
+Recently, a new species of this crab named Galene dashtbani one of the oldest descendants of this genus, which is about 15 million years old, has been identified from Iran.